-Equipment Recycling.
+Equipment recycling.
 Production of this equipment required the extraction and use of natural resources.
 The equipment may contain substances that could be harmful to the environment or human health if improperly handled at the product's end of life.
-In order to avoid release of such substances into the environment and to reduce the use of natural resources, we encourage you to recycle this product in an appropriate system that will ensure that most of the materials are reused or recycled appropriately.
+To avoid release of such substances into the environment and to reduce the use of natural resources, we encourage you to recycle this product in an appropriate system that will ensure that most of the materials are reused or recycled appropriately.

-This symbol indicates that this product complies with the applicable European Union requirements according to Directives 2002/96/EC and 2006/66/EC on waste electrical and electronic equipment (WEEE) and batteries.
+This symbol indicates that this product complies with the applicable European Union requirements according to Directives 2012/19/EU and 2006/66/EC on waste electrical and electronic equipment (WEEE) and batteries.
 For information about recycling options, check the Support/Service section of the Tektronix Web site (www.tektronix.com).